 …where you list what’s different about you in the last few months.

-9. Boost your revenue up to 25% with Cart abandoners
+9. Boost your Revenue up to 25% with Cart Abandonment Emails

 This is a chapter in itself.
 I’ve come up with a number of cart abandonment segments for you so choose the one you are most interested in.